Hallucination Score: Towards Mitigating Hallucinations in Generative Image Super-Resolution: Additional Details and Results for Mitigating Hallucination in GSR

-In addition to Table \ref{tab:ablation-combined} in the main paper that shows ablation over SeeSR and its DINO-aligned variants, we additionally show CLIP-aligned variants in Table \ref{tab:ablation-combined-clip}.
+\paragraph{Ablations and Variations.} In addition to Table \ref{tab:ablation-combined} in the main paper, which shows ablations with SeeSR and our HS proxy variants, we considered a series of alternatives, including different reward models and variations thereof.

+$\,\bullet\,$\textit{CLIP-based Reward.} In addition to including results with CLIP in Table \ref{tab:results_injection_full}, we show more CLIP-aligned variants in Table \ref{tab:ablation-combined-clip}.
 We observe similar trends, where (i) intermediate layers (\texttt{interm}) results in higher perceptual (LPIPS) and perceived (MUSIQ) quality compared to last layer only (\texttt{last}), with a trade-off between fidelity, quality and HS; and (ii) higher MUSIQ factors ($\lambda$) leads to higher perceived quality (MUSIQ).